vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails.md

   - Pielihueso Naranjo 2024.
 Very very good.
 Smooth, slightly fruity, and crisp.
 Best served cold.
   - 2023 Suisun Valley Assyrtiko, Hydrangea Skin-Contact.
 Excellent.

+### Meads

+- The [Remeadies](https://www.remeadies.com/) meadery near Sequoia National Park is very good.
+Go there if nearby.
+Unfortunately, their meads aren't easily available in NorCal.
+- *Chaucer's Mead*.
+TBD.

 ### Sake

 [Takara Sake](https://www.takarasake.com) has a sake factory in Berkeley, CA!
 I highly recommend visiting them and doing a tasting.
 What follows are all sakes from Takara (some brewed in Berkeley, others in Japan).

 - Sho Chiku Bai REI Junmai Daiginjo.
+(8/10).
 One of our favorites.
 Cheap and good, serve chilled, crisp, fruity, and smooth.
 If it is too old, it will acquire a mushroom-y flavor.
 - Sho Chiku Bai Organic Nama.
+(6/10).
 Good chilled, but has an earthy flavor.
 Not suitable for a general audience.
 - Sho Chiku Bai Takara Sierra Cold.
+(7/10).
 This is an insane sake.
 Serve chilled.
 12% ABV but tastes like zero!
 Very light flavor of slight sweetness and fruit, but mostly tasteless.
 - Sho Chiku Bai Nigori Crème de Sake.
+(9/10).
 Cream sake!
 One of our favorites.
 Serve chilled.
 Flavor is both fruity and earthy, more on the sweet side.

-### Meads
+### Cocktail Liquors

-- The [Remeadies](https://www.remeadies.com/) meadery near Sequoia National Park is very good.
-Go there if nearby.
-Unfortunately, their meads aren't easily available in NorCal.
+- *Dolin Rouge (Sweet) Vermouth*: Decent, I have no comparison point.
+- Cointreau.
+It works, I have no reference point for orange liqueur.
+- Baileys.
+Sweet, smooth, milky.
+Nothing bad, but nothing great either.
+- TJ's Limoncello: TBD

 ### Garnishes